Go to the Nature Institute’s home page

 The common usage, however, remains deceptively gene-centered.
 This is shown by the prevailing notion that epigenetics has to do only with secondary “annotations” of the primary “genetic program”.
 For example, researchers, having discovered certain chemical transformations of both DNA and the overall substance of chromosomes, typically refer to these transformations as innocent-sounding and transient “marks” on an otherwise fundamental and essentially unchanging entity.

 It is hard to avoid the suspicion that biologists refer to the chemical transformations as mere marks only because they have concluded up front that whatever cells do with their genome cannot be considered genuinely transformative and creative — cannot redefine what a gene is.
-They prefer to keep the genome a kind of static, “eternal” essence (Chapter 22, ”A Curiously Absolute Demand for Stable Variation”) that, unlike every other part of an organism, need not continually become what it is or else cease to live.
+They prefer to keep the genome a kind of static, “eternal” essence (see Chapter 22, ”A Curiously Absolute Demand for Stable Variation”) that, unlike every other part of an organism, need not continually become what it is or else cease to live.

 Rather than think of epigenetics as the application of incidental marks, we could conceive it more realistically as encompassing all the ways DNA is caught up in the activity of its larger context and brought into service of the whole.
 I say “more realistically” because there is, in fact — as two molecular biologists have phrased it in the journal Nature — “an avalanche of biochemical evidence revealing a complex and versatile array of molecular mechanisms that regulate gene expression without changing DNA sequences” (Cervantes and Sassone-Corsi 2019).